 "One of the biggest challenges was the clunkiness of our system for both candidates and colleagues" said Kerri.

 "Our platform wasn't mobile and tablet friendly, which proved to be a barrier for many potential candidates, and it would take our admin colleagues 11 clicks just to reject one candidate.
-We were linking for a system that would improve our candidate journey and make applying simple and straightforward with the added bonus of a reduction on time spent navigating and administering the recruitment process for our colleagues."
+We were looking for a system that would improve our candidate journey and make applying simple and straightforward with the added bonus of a reduction on time spent navigating and administering the recruitment process for our colleagues."

 Kerri is a busy lady.
 Not only is she working as part of a small, dedicated recruitment team that's been inundated with applications in the past year, but she also fosters dogs.
 Our chat was regularly coloured by the curious snout of a gorgeous puppy, eager to hear more about how Jobtrain and Cornerstone were going to work together.